brainly/style-guide/src/components/buttons/README.md

 ```

 #### Additional buttons
-There are also 1 additional button created for special case: facebook button, which has custom color from outside the palette.
+There is also 1 additional button created for special case: facebook button, which has custom color from outside the palette.

 ```jsx
 import {Button} from 'style-guide';